 These cute little snowman are easy to make and can be filled with some candy.

 Save your glass mayonnaise jars.
 Stuff a dollar store winter cap with old Walmart bags.
 Glue edge of cap to the rim of the jar lid.
-Next, using some "snow in a can", spray almost all the way around the jar with the fake snow.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.